connjer78/BWPR/README.md

 - Creates new cards based on the labels of the selected card
 - Names new cards in the format "{sourceCardName}: {labelName}"
 - Allows selection of due date for the new cards (time is automatically set to 5:00 PM local time)
+- Provides an expanded member selection interface for easy assignment of multiple members
 - Automatically creates cards in the same list as the original card
 - Copies selected labels to the new cards
 - Correctly handles timezone differences for due dates